chirs241097/fluidsynth/README.md

  - Resolving licensing issues by rewriting infringing modules.
    Read details of the issue [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=859793).
-   ~~This will be always in the list unless it is solved by the original developers.~~ Other changes include:
+   ~~This will be always in the list unless it is solved by the original developers.~~

+Other changes include:
  - Complete removal of the automake based build system.
    It is year 2017, after all.
- - It seems that I have accidently broke the interactive shell interface.
-This will be fixed later.

 Chris Xiong, 2017